FEC-corgis/Jenny-Service-Reviews/README.md

 # Airbnb Reviews Clone

 I built this project from scratch to clone an Airbnb product page "Reviews" module.
 It generates persisting averages, user, and reviews data that can be viewed for 100 unique product ids.
-Made with full-stack js using MySQL, Express, React, and Node.
+Made with full-stack js using MySQL, Express, React, and Node, tested with Jest, and deployed using Amazon EC2.

 ## Live Demo Links